Flight to Hawaii lands with extra passenger on board, thanks to a doctor and 3 nurses

 Glenn relied on previous wilderness medical training to help deliver Raymond on the aircraft.
 He and the nurses used shoelaces to cut the umbilical cord, made baby warmers out of bottles that were microwaved and used an Apple Watch to measure the baby's heart rate.

+“We’re all trying to work in a very small, confined space in an airplane, which is pretty challenging.
+But the teamwork was great,” Glenn said.

-Part of the ordeal was even captured on TikTok by a fellow passenger.
+Part of the ordeal was even captured and posted to TikTok by a fellow passenger.
 The viral post, with nearly 11 million views, shows passengers clapping and cheering after the captain announced a child had been born on the flight.
 It also shows EMTs boarding the plane shortly after landing to help Lavi and Raymond.

 “Everybody’s kind of turning back to see what’s happening, and then there’s a lot of shuffling between flight attendants,” Sierra Rowlan, who was on the flight and appeared with her friend Julia Hansen in the TikTok, told the Washington Post.
 “The speaker goes on and off like they’re about to announce something but they don’t.
 Then there’s a little baby crying.”